Kong-Artist/hardware-learnathon/serial_example/HOWTO.md

 This is the part where you come in - you now have the power to make your C++ applications interface with the real world through your Arduino, so let your imagination run free!
-You should be able to write to the Arduino as well (see serialib's `Example1.cpp`).
+You should be able to write to the Arduino as well (see serialib's `Example1.cpp` and the Arduino example sketch under 04.Communication > SerialEvent).
 If you're not comfortable writing C++ or you can't get the library to work on your computer, let one of the Mentors know - we'll be happy to help you get set up with a different serial communication library.